Faculty of Medicine, University of Kelaniya: Overview

-The faculty has about 1000 students on its roll.
+The faculty has 1120 MBBS undergraduate students, 400 Speech and Hearing Sciences students and 73 Occupational Therapy students on its roll.
 This includes some foreign students, mainly from other South Asian countries, who have been admitted on a self-financing basis.
 The faculty also welcomes students for elective appointments and many students from medical schools in Europe, United States and Australia have spent their elective periods here.

-The faculty has a full range of academic departments consisting of about 140 academic staff members, including 23 professors.
+The faculty has a full range of academic departments consisting of about 145 academic staff members, including 23 professors.
 They are complemented by over 60 visiting staff, including consultants who are based in the affiliated teaching hospitals and other universities.
 In keeping with the need to expand and improve allied health services in the country the faculty established the Disability Studies Unit in 1993 and the Centre for Tropical Medicine and International Health, which conducts courses for primary health care workers, in 1999.
 The Molecular Medicine Unit was established in 2003 with the aims of improving molecular diagnostic facilities for infectious diseases and providing DNA fingerprinting.
 In 2007 the Disability Studies Unit was upgraded to the Department of Disability Studies, the only one of its kind in the South Asian region.

 The faculty provides an undergraduate teaching curriculum for the MBBS degree based on two years of basic sciences, followed by the clinical science training sessions held at the North Colombo (Teaching) General Hospital, Ragama.
 The curriculum is organized around weekly tutorials at specific tutorial rooms supported by lectures, problem based learning sessions, small group discussions and practical classes.

 The faculty also provides hostel facilities for most of its students.
 It also has an open air theatre, a sports ground, a multipurpose court and gymnasium.
 A cultural center was opened in January 2009 and programmes in music, dance, art and photography are conducted.